Krakow City Tour with our best guides

-It can be an exclusive way to travel if can go with a private guide in Krakow.
-We can offer you a private guide in Poland in English, Hebrew, German and other languages.
-We will start the Krakow Old City Tour from the statue of Grunwald Battle and continue through Barbacan and the St. Florian gate to Florianska street – this is the way used by Polish Kings to cross the city on holidays, and special events.
+It can be an exclusive way to travel if can go with a private tour guide in Krakow.
+We offer you a private guide in Poland speaking English, Hebrew, German and other languages on request.
+First of all, we will start the Krakow Old City Tour from the statue of Grunwald Battle and continue through Barbacan and the St. Florian gate to Florianska street.
+As we know today, It used to be the way of Polish Kings to cross the city on holidays, and special events.

 Next, we will turn to one of the side narrow streets to see one of the oldest universities in Europe, among its famous students, were M. Kopernicus and K. Wotyla who is worldwide known as Pope John Paul II.

 From the University we will walk through the Planty Park towards the river and an ancient hill.
 By hitting the top of which we will enter the Residence of the Kings of Poland – the renaissance Royal Castle at Wawel.
 Statue of a famous polish leader Tadeusz Kosciuszko meets the visitors at the entrance gate, it is a complex of a Cathedral, a Castle and some empty spaces around.
 All that became a site of pilgrimage for tourists.

 After Wawel Castle Hill, we will proceed to the former suburb of Krakow.
 Our Krakow City Tour will change the theme, we go to the Jewish quarter – a real, open space, Jewish museum.

 Jewish guides in Poland – Kazimierz district of Krakow

 If it is hard for you to walk for two kilometers, you can use numerous electric cars.
 Or you can just walk the distance.